 The truth is that the person is still struggling with depression and doesn’t know how to seek help.
 They might not realize that they have depression because they “don’t feel others say they should feel.”

 When no one knows about with a person’s high-functioning depression, it is hard to help them seek professional treatment or offer support.
 Even when the person feels suicidal, the signs are subtle.
 The disguise that they have maintained for years may begin to crack a bit, but sometimes it is hard to know when a person is living with depression.

 A person with high-functioning depression is like an iceberg.
 We only see the tip, but there is much more going on under the surface.
 People with high-functioning depression are just that good at hiding it.

 So how can you know whether someone you care about might need more help than they’re letting on?
 Be on the lookout for these characteristics:

 - Someone who is their own worst critic.

-- Someone who seems overly concerned about productivity or wasting time (productivity can be used as a means to escape numb feelings, and a persistence feeling of “wasting time” can evolve into the mindset that life is just a waste of time and not worth living).
+- Someone who seems overly concerned about productivity or wasting time. (used to escape numb feelings, and a persistence feeling of “wasting time” can evolve into the mindset that life is just a waste of time and not worth living).

-- Alcohol consumption, especially if it has noticeably increased (alcohol can make depression symptoms and thoughts of suicide infinitely worse).
+- Alcohol consumption, especially if it has increased. (alcohol can make depression symptoms and thoughts of suicide worse).

-If you identify yourself in the descriptions throughout this article or recognize some of the above characteristics in a friend or loved one, it’s important to understand that depression is treatable and that getting joy out of life again is certainly possible.
+If you recognize some of the above characteristics in a friend or loved one, it’s important to understand that depression is treatable.
+Getting joy out of life again is certainly possible.
 Talk to someone you trust or to a doctor to find out what treatment plans may be best for you.